wrightaprilm/SSB2020RevClassroom/ConstructGraphicalModels.md

   <img src="https://raw.githubusercontent.com/wrightaprilm/SSB2020RevClassroom/master/images/penny.png"/>
 </p>

 The Binomial distribution is a simple extension of the Bernoulli.
 However, instead of thinking about a single trial with probability of success _p_, we will now think about _n_ trials and we will keep track of the number of successes, _k_.
 Therefore, while the Bernoulli distribution only had one parameter, _p_, the Binomial distribution has two: _n_ and _p_.
+And while the outcome of the Bernoulli was a single 1 (success) or 0 (failure), a Binomial random variable can take any integer value between 0 and _n_.

 ---